+A wide range of support services are provided varying from student personnel services to specific learning support units.
 The Information Technology Division (ITD) ensures that you make the most of the university’s IT resources.
-International students who need further support with English language classes, can avail of programmes at the university Language Centre.
+International students who need further support with English language classes, can avail of programmes at the University Language Centre.

 Services include careers advice and information, career planning seminars, careers fairs (attended by over 100 national and international companies), company presentations, vacancy notification, and careers website.
 There is also a helpful document available on support services for international students.